qmzhao26/Information-Extraction-from-Medical-Transactions/README.md

   in the description and transcription fields, use regular expressions to match descriptions that contain 'year'
 Treatment:
 1. traditional NER
-2. pre-trained model based on bert's medical specialization to extract NER and match words with entity types A and B
+2. pre-trained model based on bert's medical specialization to extract NER and match words with entity types 'Therapeutic_procedure' and 'Medician'
 3. multi-label training using transcription and keywords based on the pre-trained model BERT.
 A simple three-layer network is constructed, with the first layer being the pre-trained BERT

 ### Results